Best Travel Insurance for the UK and Ireland

 Allianz

-Allianz achieved a perfect 100 out of 100 service score with 24/7 phone support, mobile app, live chat, and a full online claims portal.
-While more expensive than competitors, you'll get exceptional support throughout your trip.
-Plans include up to $100,000 medical, $500,000 evacuation, and a Cancel Anytime option (not traditional Cancel For Any Reason).
+Allianz earned a 100 out of 100 service score, with 24/7 phone support, a mobile app, live chat and a full online claims portal.
+Though more expensive than competitors, you'll get 24/7 support with live chat and phone access throughout your trip.
+Plans include up to $100,000 medical, $500,000 evacuation and a Cancel Anytime option (not traditional cancel for any reason).

 Company Image